Photo by Montana Pritchard

 That rotation helps out, “especially with stress on greens,” he says, adding, “We make sure turf growth regulation is geared so that we can miss a mowing.”

-Harrison, who also mows at 0.1 inch, goes into the summer using grooved rollers on the hand mowers as much as possible.
-But in July he switches to smooth rollers and maintains the same height of cut.
+Harrison, who mows at 0.1 inch, goes into the summer using grooved rollers on the hand mowers as much as possible, but in July, he switches to smooth rollers and maintains the same height of cut.

 “Even though the height of cut is the same, the effect is actually a little higher, so we get a longer leaf blade,” he explains.
 “I’ll use smooth rollers as long as I have to, but anticipate that by early August I’m back at grooved rollers and being as aggressive as I’m allowed to.”